Diabetes - type 1

 - Rapid heartbeat

-Both type 1 and type 2 diabetes share one central feature: elevated blood sugar (glucose) levels due to a complete or partial lack of insulin, a hormone produced by the pancreas.
-Insulin is a key regulator of the body's metabolism:
+Both type 1 and type 2 diabetes share one central feature: elevated blood sugar (glucose) levels due to not having enough of a signal from insulin, a hormone produced by the pancreas.
+In type 1 diabetes the reason the insulin signal is insufficient is because the amount of insulin in the blood is too low.
+Insulin is a key regulator of the body's metabolism.

 - The rise in blood glucose levels signals important cells in the pancreas, called beta cells, to secrete insulin, which pours into the bloodstream.
 Within 20 minutes after a meal insulin rises to its peak level.